osmarks/website/blog/minoteaur.md

 created: 06/06/2023
 updated: 28/08/2023
 ---
-::: epigraph attribution="Xe Iaso" link=https://xeiaso.net/blog/GraphicalEmoji/
+::: epigraph attribution=@visakanv link=https://twitter.com/visakanv/status/1775741429392039946
-This code is free as in mattress.
-If you decide to use it, it's your problem.
+The goal is to have smart walkable high-density mixed-use note systems.
 :::

 If you've talked to me, you've probably heard of Minoteaur.